CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01Gettingstarted.md

       ![](images/L01/image23.png)

-23. Close the PrioritZ Ask app.
+23. Close the PrioritZ Ask app by closing the browser tab in which PrioritZ Ask application is open.

 ## Exercise 2 – Add a column for My Notes